h1376h/MLCourse/ML_Obsidian_Vault/Lectures/4/Quiz/L4_4_16_explanation.md

 - Blue circles: Points labeled as Class +1
 - Red crosses: Points labeled as Class -1
 - Green squares: Points with flipped (noisy) labels
-- Background colors: Decision regions (light blue for Class +1, light red for Class -1)
+- Light blue/red regions: Decision regions for each class
 - Black line: Decision boundary

 The Pocket algorithm's decision boundary better approximates the true underlying boundary, avoiding overfitting to the noisy labels.
 The Perceptron's boundary, in contrast, is more affected by the noisy points.